project-CY033/AI-Phishing-Detector/README.md

 ```

 ## ⚠️start tarning but it take time and more resources like RAM , CPU etc
-- ## IF your Device have low configuration then you can you pretrain model this preterain model tran on large data set approximate ~ 876840
+- ## IF your Device have low configuration then you can use pretrain model this preterain model tran on large data set approximate ~ 876840
 - ## check beform  start traning , check  your device health

 ## start training model